code-forge-io/docs/README.md

-# Welcome to Forge 42 Documentation Template
+# Welcome to Documentation Template

 This template is designed to support a flexible content structure using `.md` and `.mdx` files organized into folders.
 It enables deeply nested sections and subsections, making it easy to manage complex documentation with a clear and scalable hierarchy.